JesseAldridge/site_blocker/README.txt

 To install:

-clone the repo, click Settings -> Extensions check "Developer Mode" box click "Load Unpacked Extension"
+Clone the repo, click Settings -> Extensions
+Check "Developer Mode" box
+Click "Load Unpacked Extension"
 Select the directory of the cloned repo